WireCell/wire-cell-docs/docs/dev/dev.md

 # New packages

-New wire-cell packages can be added easily.
+New packages can be added to Wire Cell easily.

+Violating the dependency contracts among the existing packages is strictly forbidden.

 ## Considerations

 Wire Cell packages are organized to be easy to create.
 It's much better to create many small packages and maybe later merge them than it is to split apart ones which have grown too monolithic.
 When thinking about writing some code consider

 * What other packages will I need?
 * What future packages will need mine?

 You may have an idea for a package but in reality it is better split up into others.
 Here are reasons to believe your ideas fit into multiple packages:

 * When I describe my expected package functionality I use the word "and".
 * Some other package should use part of my package but the other part is not needed.

-If in doubt, make more, smaller packages.
+If in doubt, make more, smaller packages (and talk to the devs).

 ## Source Package Conventions

 To make them easy to build and aggregate they must follow a layout convention.

-First, each source package should be kept in it's own git repository.
+First, each source package must be kept in it's own git repository.
 The recommended package naming convention is:

 ```
 wire-cell-NAME